Wasper256/test_bitfury/README.md

 I doesn't add extra field with id, because I think that database pk counts as as such identification number.
 If you think that it is not - just tell me and I will add some uuid field to mentioned models.

+#### Views can be done more DRY
+I hasn't done more dry them to provide more code flexibility in further api views changes.